 The first week of each semester is the period during which students may add or drop courses.
-To add or drop a course, the student must complete an add/drop form in the Office of the Registrar and obtain signatures from his/her Advisor.
+To add or drop a course, the student must complete an add/drop form in the Office of the Registrar.

 WITHDRAWAL FROM A COURSE OR FROM THE UNIVERSITY